Don't Fight Your Fever, Try a Chinese Medicine Approach Instead

 Some History and More Background

-Centuries ago in the late Ming and early Qing dynasties, a school of thought within Chinese medicine emerged that focused on pathogens attacking the body that emphasized "wind and heat" - these diseases were called Wen-Bing.
+During the end of Ming and the rise of Qing dynasties centuries ago, a new school of thought emerged within Traditional Chinese medicine which revolved around pathogens and how they attack human body emphasizing “wind and heat" - these diseases were called Wen-Bing.

 Each is classified according to four levels (Defensive, Qi, Nutritive, and Blood) and they all manifest with fever.
 As with many facets of Chinese Medicine there are many nuances and classifications of symptoms such as fevers, which allow for a more specific treatment approach.